BATRA Collar Strategy

 What is a collar on BATRA?

 A collar on BATRA is the collar strategy applied to BATRA (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With BATRA stock trading near $56.37, the strikes shown on this page are snapped to the nearest listed BATRA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BATRA stock at $57.11 on the most recent close, the strikes shown on this page are snapped to the nearest listed BATRA chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are BATRA collar max profit and max loss calculated?